jabcuad/cse15l-lab-reports/lab1.md

 ```
 [user@sahara ~]$ cat
 ```
+The working directory was /home.

-I got no output because
+I got no output because I didn't put any argument behind the command cat so it's waiting for an input.

 It's not an error.